AT A GLANCE: QUICK RATINGS

 Whether you start with a single sided Power Crank like the 4iii Precision or opt for the Garmin Vector 2 giving total power, power balance and much more.

 Ride Safely from A to B with Garmin Cycle Map

-If you want help getting from A to B the Edge 1030 can help – preloaded with the Garmin Cycle Map.
+If you want help getting from A to B, the 1030 can help – pre-loaded with the Garmin Cycle Map.
 It includes turn-by-turn navigation and safety alerts that notify of upcoming sharp turns.

 Popularity Routing – takes you down popular routes

 Cyclists have uploaded millions of miles of ride data to the Garmin Connect platform.
 When the Garmin Edge 1030 generates a ride for you it chooses roads (and trails) most travelled by other Garmin riders.

 With this new features you get to ride the roads and trails favoured by other Garmin cyclists.
 This is a brilliant feature when you are riding in a new area, for example when on holiday.